Front Range Fed

 ingredients for dump and bake casserole, labeled, on countertop.

-• Package of pasta.
-You can use whatever type of short pasta you have on hand - bowtie pasta, rotini, ziti or penne pasta would all work.
+• A package of pasta.
+You can use whatever type of short pasta you have on hand - bowtie pasta, rotini, ziti, or penne pasta would all work.
 While you could probably even use spaghetti, a short pasta will work better with this recipe and be easier to stir and combine with the other ingredients.

 • Jarred pasta or marinara sauce plus water.
 Since there are so few ingredients in this dish, the ingredients you use really matter.
-Be sure to use a really flavorful sauce for this dish - a good-tasting pasta sauce will really elevate the taste.
-You can use a store-bought sauce, or make your own!
+Be sure to use a really flavorful sauce for this meatball casserole recipe - a good-tasting pasta sauce will really elevate the taste.
+You can use a store-bought sauce and elevate it with this spaghetti sauce seasoning, or make your own pasta!
 This easy pink pasta sauce would be a great choice.

 • Frozen meatballs.
 You can buy frozen, precooked meatballs from the grocery store (I got mine from Costco), or you could use meatballs that you've made yourself.
-Just be sure to remember to thaw them in advance (I typically just transfer them from the freezer to the fridge the night before I'm going to make this dish.)
+Just be sure to thaw them in advance (I typically transfer them from the freezer to the fridge the night before I'm going to make this casserole.)

 • Spices.
-I added just a little bit of crushed red pepper here for some extra flavor a bit, but this is totally optional.
+I added just a little bit of crushed red pepper here for some extra heat and flavor, but this is totally optional.

 • Shredded mozzarella cheese.
-You'll be mixing half the cheese into the pasta once it's mostly done cooking and adding a sprinkle of cheese to the top of the casserole for a nice cheesy topping.
+You'll be mixing half the cheese into the pasta once it's mostly done cooking, and you'll add a sprinkle of cheese to the top of the casserole for a nice cheesy topping.

 • Toppings.
 Again, this is optional, but I like adding a bit of fresh parsley and shredded parmesan Cheese to the top of the casserole before serving.